In This Article...

 You know the game I’m Thinking of an Animal?
 Now replace it with I’m Thinking of a Tickle Spot.
 Only in this version, they only get ONE guess.

 Guess correctly, and they get to tickle Mama.

 Tickle Game #3: Favorite Kisses

 This is one game my kids ask for EVERY single night before bed.
 It’s very easy to play, and doesn’t really have a lot of tickles, if you have one of those kids who likes the concept behind tickles more than the tickle itself.

 It also is a great way to encourage creativity.
-I love hearing what “kisses” my Isabella will come up with next!
+I love discovering what “kisses” my Isabella has come up with that night!

 Here are a few of our favorites to get you started:

-- The Doggie Kiss ~ a nasty tongue swipe on the cheek.
-(Do overreact, if you child choose this!
+- The Doggie Kiss—a nasty tongue swipe on the cheek.
+(Do overreact, if you child chooses this!
 He will be so excited to gross you out!)

 - Pin hands down for clear access to the cheeks and forehead.

 - Abruptly stop and ask “NOW do you know how much I love you?”